 The Organization's inventory consists of purchased foods and donated foods.
 Purchased inventory is stated at cost.
-For the fiscal year ended June 30, 2023, purchased inventory average value was \$1.61 per pound.
+For the fiscal years ended June 30, 2024 and 2023, purchased inventory average value was \$1.29 and \$1.61 per pound, respectively.
 For purpose of valuing food donated to and distributed by the Organization during the year, the Organization uses the average wholesale value determined annually by Feeding America, the nation's largest domestic hunger-relief organization, in effect at the beginning of the year.
-For the fiscal year ended June 30, 2023, donated inventory received and distributed was valued at \$1.92 per pound.
+For the fiscal years ended June 30, 2024 and 2023, donated inventory received and distributed was valued at \$1.93 and \$1.92 per pound, respectively.